Goose-of-the-Woods/jekyll_site/index.md

 ---

 <p>
-  Welcome!
-This site serves as an example for the Bay Jekyll theme.
-Bay is a very simple and minimal theme, directly inspired by Dan Grover's <a href="http://dangrover.com">website</a>.
+  This, here, is a place, our place, in cyber-space for a peculiar interpretation of the nothing and the everything all at once.
 </p>

 <p>
-  You can find the source code and the instructions on <a href="https://github.com/eliottvincent/bay">GitHub</a>.
+  It's our portal, come...
 </p>